jkenney0501/dbt_superstore_dim_model/README.md

 Objective: Create a new data workflow from a dara dump in AWS that refreshes M-F and create a Tableau summary dashboard to capture high level metrics associated to this data.

+Note: this is not meant to be a tutorial but moreso a walk through of high level items that are completed as an example of a process used for a standard dbt job.
+It may be a little messy right now but it'll get cleaned up!
+It's more of a check list of basic items I use a lot.

 ## Overview

 This project mimics some modern day DataMart development and is an example of a star schema is created from the Tableau Superstore data.